-The above line also shows the reader what’s at stake.
+The above also shows the reader what’s at stake.
 Stakes further help the reader relate to a story – if there’s little for the main character to lose, then the reader won’t care much about what happens next.
-Luke Skywalker had to destroy the Death Star to prevent Darth Vader from taking over the universe, which would have meant a lot of suffering for everyone.
-If Dorothy couldn’t navigate Oz’s Yellow Brick Road past the Wicked Witch, she never would have gotten back home to Kansas.
-If you had never figured out the source of the lump and treated it (if needed), then you wouldn’t have been able to continue your life as a busy consultant, proud father, and generally happy guy.
-You don’t need gargantuan stakes for people to relate to your story; but effective stakes are something most of us would fight for, like health, a job, our community’s welfare, and the like.
+If you never figured out the source of the lump and treated it (if necessary), then you wouldn’t have been able to continue your life as a busy consultant, proud father, and generally happy guy.
+You don’t need huge stakes for people to relate to your story; but effective stakes are something most of us would fight for, like health, a job, our community’s welfare, and the like.

-Storytelling element #4 & #5: Outlining the obstacles & Demonstrating strength of character
+Storytelling elements #4 and #5: Outline the obstacles AND Demonstrate strength of character

 This keeps the reader interested because it brings in two new elements: an obstacle (cancer) and character (your personality traits).